Kyoharo/OKX-ECS-Terraform/README.md

 Important Considerations:

     Past performance is not necessarily indicative of future results.
 Just because a trader has been successful in the past doesn't guarantee future success.
     Market conditions are constantly changing, and there is inherent risk involved in any trading strategy, including this one.
-    Always perform thorough backtesting and risk assessment before using this application with real funds.
+There is a high potential for financial loss.
+Always perform thorough backtesting and risk assessment with a financial advisor before using this application with real funds.

 Features: